hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

 ## Persistent storage (pvc)

-For persistent storage, the hpcc cluster will use persistent volume claims that have already been created by installing another Kubernetes chart.
+For persistent storage, the hpcc cluster uses persistent volume claims that have already been created by installing another Kubernetes chart.
 Using a pvc allows the lifetime of the data stored on those volumes to be longer than the lifetime of the HPCC cluster that uses them.
 The helm/examples directory contains charts to simplify defining persistent storage for a local machine, azure, aws etc.

 * pvc
 The pvc property names a Persistent Volume Claim created by another chart.